deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-15/ff-using-static-url-segments.md

 #DotNet #csharp #csharpdotnet #dotnetcore #csharpdeveloper #dotnetdevelopers #aspnetcore #ASPNET #aspdotnet #IT #developer #TI #tecnologia #DevOps #desenvolvedor #programador #software #homeoffice #dev #tecnologiadainformacao #devs #code #programacao #programação #tecnologiadainformação #sistemasdeinformação #engenhariadesoftware #GitHub #ASPNETMVC #ASPNET #MVC #core #MVC #route #urlroute #urlroting #urlpatterns #RoutingSystem
 -->

-### P2 -----------------------------------------

-* This new pattern will match only URLs that contain three segments, the first of which must be Public.
-* The other two segments can contains any value, and wil be used for the controller and action variables.
-* If the last two segments are omitted, then default values will be used.

-### P3 -----------------------------------------

-* I can also create URL patterns that have segments containing both static and variable elements, such as the one shown in Listing 15-12.
-    Listing 15-12.
-A URL Pattern with a Mixed segment in the RouteConfig.cs file

-### P4 -----------------------------------------

 * The pattern in this route matches any two-segment URL where the first segment starts with the letter X.
 * The value for controller is taken from the first segment, excluding the X.
 * The action value is taken from the second segment.

 * You can see the effect of this route if you start the application and navigate to /XHome/Index, the result of which is illustrated by Figure 15-6.
     Figure 15-6.
 Mixing static and variable elements in a single segment.